canfar/openstack-sandbox/README.md

+# THIS REPOSITORY IS NOW OBSOLETE

+Any further work on CANFAR has now switched to https://github.com/opencadc

-# CANFAR Migration to OpenStack
+### CANFAR Migration to OpenStack

 Repository containing exploratory work for migrating CANFAR services from Nimbus to OpenStack clouds.